 - It can help you to further your mission and build your organizational capacity.

 - It could encourage students to collaborate with you.

 - Service learning can help students understand the issues facing your clients.

 - It could also help to build, strengthen, and preserve your relationship with the Gateway community.

 Examples of service learning:

-- A Computer and Information Technologies class developed a database for the Center for Great Neighborhoods youth programs.
+- Students in Computer and Information Technologies, CIT 170 class, partnered with the Center for Great Neighborhoods to develop a database for their youth programs.

 - Students in Nursing, NSG 213 and 230 classes, partnered with the the Welcome House on a community health fair.

 Is service learning the same as volunteer outreach?

 Service learning is very different from volunteer outreach.
 Volunteer experiences place emphasis on service (and not necessarily learning), and primarily benefit the community (and not necessarily the student).
 Service learning places equal emphasis on service and learning, and benefits the student and the community partner equally.
 Also, volunteer experiences differ from service learning experiences in that they are not directly related to coursework, and planning for a volunteer experience occurs at least one month prior to the actual experience.
 That said, we would be happy to encourage our students to support your volunteer outreach effort.